MatiasStorm/Random-News/README.md

 # Random News
-A news template webstite which displays random news on every reload.
-The webpage is made using React.
+A webstite which displays random news on every reload.
+The site is made with React and styled with bootstrap.

 Is hosted at: https://matiasstorm.github.io/Random-News/